Minimum-norm interpolation for unknown surface reconstruction: Numerical examples

 \subsection{Example 5: Normal Estimation of Real Point Cloud Data}

-This example works on a realistic point cloud obtained from the dataset used in PCPNet \cite{PCPNet}.
-This point cloud of size $N=100,000$ is pillar-shaped with flat top and bottom bases and features a striped pattern along its side.
-Normal estimation on this point cloud has been performed using various approaches, including a recently developed deep learning method, HSurf \cite{HSurf}.
-For this test, no additional training was performed on the HSurf model; we simply used the pre-trained model provided by the authors along with the default parameters from the code package.
+\reviewB{This example considers several realistic point clouds of size $N=100,000$ from the PCPNet dataset \cite{PCPNet} to evaluate the performance of the proposed approach.
+We first test the RBF, HRBF, and KRBF approaches on two selected point clouds with high curvature and fine geometric details, namely the bunny and the dragon.
+We then extend the comparison to a pillar-shaped point cloud that has flat top and bottom bases and a striped pattern along its side.
+For this point cloud, we also include PCA and a recently developed deep learning method, HSurf \cite{HSurf}.} For the HSurf approach, no additional training was performed on the model; we simply used the pre-trained model provided by the authors along with the default parameters from the code package.

-\autoref{fig:real_ptcld} shows the result from different approaches, with KRBF achieving the highest accuracy and PCA remaining the least accurate.
-Rather than using the maximum error $\| \mathcal{E}_{\n}\|_{\infty}$, we compare the accuracy using the root mean squared error (RMS) because the point cloud has a complex surface and the maximum error is similar across all four methods.
-Although KRBF, RBF and HSurf share the same order of accuracy, the RBF and KRBF approaches yield more accurate results in the flat region of the top base (indicated by solid blue), whereas HSurf displays a lighter blue ring around the base.
-Moreover, KRBF shows a more consistent blue pattern along the striped structure which contributes to its lower RMS error compared to the other methods.
+\reviewB{\autoref{fig:bunny_dragon} shows the best normal estimation results from RBF and HRBF alongside KRBF on the bunny and dragon, with KRBF achieving slightly better results than RBF and HRBF.} The results from the different approaches on the pillar example are shown in \autoref{fig:real_ptcld}, with KRBF achieving the highest accuracy and PCA remaining the least accurate.
+Rather than using the maximum error $\| \mathcal{E}_{\n}\|_{\infty}$, we compare accuracy using the root mean squared error (RMS) because these point cloud data have complex surfaces and the maximum error is similar across all four methods.
+Although KRBF, RBF, and HSurf have the same order of accuracy, the RBF and KRBF approaches yield more accurate results in the flat region of the top base (indicated by solid blue), whereas HSurf displays a lighter blue ring around the base.
+Moreover, KRBF shows a more consistent blue pattern along the striped structure, which contributes to its lower RMS error compared to the other methods.

-This example demonstrates that KRBF can capture fine geometric details in complex, real-world point cloud data more effectively than traditional methods such as PCA while maintaining comparable accuracy to deep learning method.
+These examples demonstrate that KRBF can capture fine geometric details in complex, real-world point cloud data more effectively than traditional methods while maintaining comparable accuracy to deep learning method.